 The 617th Virtual fighter Squadron is our fixed wing ground attack squadron.
-The 617th Vfs is based on the RAF No. 617 Squadron.
-617 Squadron, RAF, “The Dambusters” was a single squadron formed during the Second World War to carry out a single special and dangerous task.
-That operation “Chastise” has since become a legend in the annals of military history and it possess all the traditionally admired military attributes of originality, surprise and heroism coupled with a very dramatic outcome.
+The 617th vFS is based on the RAF No. 617 Squadron.
+617 Squadron, RAF, "The Dambusters" was a single squadron formed during the Second World War to carry out a single special and dangerous task.
+Operation Chastise has since become a legend in the annals of military history and it possess all the traditionally admired military attributes of originality, surprise and heroism coupled with a very dramatic outcome.

-Our 617th Virtual Fighter Squadron currently flies the A-10C Warthog.
+Our 617th Virtual Fighter Squadron flies the new A-10C II.

-176th Virtual Air Control Squadron - Eyes of the North
+176th Virtual Air Control Squadron - The Eyes of the North

 The 176th squadron is our dedicated air control squadron.
 The "Eyes of the North" provide valuable command- and control functions to all squadrons both in the air and on the ground, as Air Traffic Control and AWACS.

 23rd Special Tactics vSquadron - The Arctic Foxes